elibroftw/blog.elijahlopez.ca/content/posts/representative-proportional-voting.md

 |Conservative|119|35.21%|115 **-**|34.02%|33.74%|
 |Liberal|160|47.34%|111 -|32.84%|32.62%|

+I've included this table at the top for to highlight how ineffective the current electoral system is at giving voters a voice.
+As you read on, you'll see that unlike First Past the Post, Representative Proportional Voting results in a 99% representation of voters and gives 100% of voters a voice.

 {{< toc >}}

 ## Introduction

 The 2021 Canadian general elections had just passed and I was curious as to how proportional the election results were.
 I noticed that the Liberals were over-represented.
 I then began a thought experiment on what an ideal democratic electoral process would look like for Canadian parliamentary elections.
+When the Liberal party led by Justin Trudeau came into power in 2015, one of their promises was electoral reform of the  first-past-the-post system currently in use.
+However, as the last elections have shown us, the Liberal party is substantially benefitting from first-past-the-post and it is not strategic for them to follow through on their first campaign promise.

+### Party List Proportional Representation

+A lot of Canadians demand electoral reform without suggestions as to how, while others critique common proportional voting system (e.g. party-list) for lacking "local representation."
+There are also others asserting or even bringing up ranked ballots as the holy grail for democracy, but I digress.

+### Ranked Ballots

+Ranked ballots work great when it's just for one localized governance, such as mayor or a university student association.
+If it were applied to federal elections we would still not have proportional results.
+Rather, we would see an amalgamation of parties most closely aligned (vote A if not vote B).
+Ranked voting is strategic voting and minority voters would still be **unrepresented**.

+## RPV Overview

-When the Liberal party came into power, one of their promises was electoral reform of the present first past the post system.
-However, now that the Liberal party is substantially benefitting from first past the post, it is not strategic for them to follow through on their initial promise.
-A lot of Canadians demand electoral reform without suggestions, while others use "local representation matters" as a critique against common proportional voting systems (party-list proportional representation).
-Others try to assert that ranked ballots are the be it end all for democracy, but I digress.
-Ranked ballots work great when it's just for one specific task, such as mayor or a university student association, but if it were applied to federal elections we would still not have proportional results.
-Rather, we would see the NDP gaining seats from the LPC and maybe the CPC gaining 2% more votes per district (riding and district are interchangeable).
-As the title of this article states, I will outline a novel electoral system called the Representative Proportional Voting (RPV) which adapts the existing first past the post in a way that rewards popular independent representatives and ensures that every vote counts and is important.
+As the title of this article states, I will outline a novel electoral system called the Representative Proportional Voting (RPV) which adapts the existing First Past the Post in a way that rewards popular independent representatives and ensures that every vote counts and is important.
 This new technique is applicable to provincial/territorial & federal elections

-## RPV Overview

-How it works is that an independent candidate will win a riding automatically if they win the first past the post vote for that riding, however a party-affiliated candidate that gets even more than 50% of the votes is not guaranteed to be elected for that riding (but still probable).
-Rather, for all ridings where an independent candidate did not get the popular vote, the seats are distributed equivalent to how voters voted for each party.
+How it works is that an independent candidate will win a riding automatically if they win the First Past the Post vote for that riding, however a party-affiliated candidate that gets even more than 50% of the votes is not guaranteed to be elected for that riding (but still probable).
+Rather, for all ridings where an independent candidate did not get the popular vote, the seats are pooled and distributed proportional to how voters voted for each party.
 In this manner, a party that got even 1% of all votes and never won a popular vote in any riding would be elected.
 The ridings they would be elected to are the ridings that had the most support for said party.

-The one downside is that the couple of ridings with the most competitive elections will results in the smaller parties being voted in, which I feel is a valid tradeoff since the current situation is that your vote was meaningless if the representative of the other party got more votes.
-With my propose voting system, your vote will matter and appear to have mattered even in hindsight.
-So the three upsides are that independent MPs are favoured, every vote counts (on a federal basis rather than only getting one candidate past the post), and the democratically elected body is proportional to how voters voted federally.
+One possible criticism is that there will be a couple of ridings with competitive results where the smaller parties win.
+This is a valid tradeoff since the current situation is that your vote would be meaningless if the representative of the other party got even one more vote than the party-affiliated representative you voted for.
+With my proposed RPV, all votes will matter even in hindsight.
+So the upsides are that: independent representatives are favoured, one of the running candidates will win the riding, every vote counts towards the governing body rather than only for a singular riding, and the democratically elected body is proportional to how voters voted.

 To incentivize and protect independent candidates, we give independents priority when picking representatives for each riding.
-If they were included in the [Huntington-Hill](https://en.wikipedia.org/wiki/Huntington-Hill_method) method, even if the district voted more than 50% for the independent candidate, they would no't be allocated any seat whatsoever!
-That's why I kept the same voting procedures.
+If they were included in the [Huntington-Hill](https://en.wikipedia.org/wiki/Huntington-Hill_method) method, even if they won FPTP, it's still possible a seat would not be allocated to them since party-affiliated candidates would have.
+This is why I kept the same voting procedures / logistics.

-One criticism I'll probably see are people still complaining about local presentation.
-Local representation will only happen if there is enthusiastic support.
-No candidate should be entitled to represent a riding without 50% of support and a ranked ballot is not guaranteed to lead to federal wide policies voters want.
-Therefore, the RPV is a valid compromise.
-I will now dive into the technicalities as well as the practical results if RPV was the technique used in the last election.
+I'll probably hear people complaining about a non-FPTP candidate winning.
+No candidate should be entitled to represent a riding without 50% of support and a ranked ballot is not guaranteed to reflect the federal wide policies voters want.
+Therefore, RPV is a valid Canadian-centred compromise.
+I will now dive into the technicalities as well as the practical results if RPV was the system used in the last election.

 ## RPV Algorithm

 It is simply amazing that computer science can even be applied to politics.
 I've outlined the algorithm for RPV below.
-It incorporates many concepts such as FTP, Huntington-Hill (used for electoral college map in the U.S.A.), and
+It incorporates many concepts such as FPTP, Huntington-Hill (fun fact is that it is used for the electoral college points in the U.S.A.), Hare Quota, and even ranked ballots (for niche situations).

 1. Just like how it is presently, each person will vote for a candidate in their riding.
     - Voters voting an independent candidate are allowed to rank their preferences for independent candidates with their final preference optionally being a party-affiliated candidate.
 This ensures that their vote won't be lost in the next steps.